18F/handbook/docs/welcome-to-18f/classes/objectives-key-results.md

 ## Why we have OKRs

 Now that you know what OKRs are, you might be wondering why we have them.
-In the early days of our organizational history, 18F had lots of working groups, projects, and tiger teams that were doing great work, but that had no consistent way to communicate their progress.
+In the early days of our organizational history, CivicActions had lots of working groups, projects, and tiger teams that were doing great work, but that had no consistent way to communicate their progress.
 They also didn’t have a reliable way to articulate their future goals — the outcomes they ultimately wanted to achieve.

-In response to the desire for a standardized way of communicating progress, 18F adopted Google’s OKR process, which Mike Bland introduced when he joined the team.
+In response to the desire for a standardized way of communicating progress, CivicActions adopted Google’s OKR process, which Mike Bland introduced when he joined the team.

 Our OKRs draw on Google’s template and incorporate other elements of lean UX.

 ## When to create and use OKRs

-At 18F/OCSIT, folks are expected to create personal OKRs on a quarterly basis.
+At CivicActions/OCSIT, folks are expected to create personal OKRs on a quarterly basis.
 This doesn’t mean you need to create entirely new OKRs each quarter — it’s OK to modify or reuse existing OKRs if you’re still working toward achieving a particular goal.

 At the beginning of each fiscal quarter, you’ll get an email reminder to write (or revise) your OKRs.
 Though writing OKRs isn’t currently mandatory — we’re all following the honor system — it’s very strongly encouraged.
 In the future, team leads may enforce the writing and revision of OKRs, but for the time being, no one needs to review and approve your OKRs.
 As long as you’re comfortable with them, you’re all set.